aahanabobade/ai_support_app/README.md

 ### AI-Powered Customer Support Interface
 ---
-EduvanceAI is a simple AI-powered customer support interface that allows support agents to view customer queries, respond manually, or auto-generate AI-powered responses.
-It provides role-based login for customers and admins, ticket creation and tracking, and AI-assisted classification and response.
+A simple AI-powered customer support system where support agents can view customer queries, respond manually, or auto-generate AI responses.
+Customers can create tickets, view their status, and communicate with support efficiently.

 ---
 ### Features